josephhilby/lunch_and_learn/README.md

     $ rails s
     ```

-8. Now all you need to do is make a request from one of the endpoints.
+8. Now all you need to do is make a request to one of the endpoints.
 Documentation can be found below.

 <p align="right">(<a href="#README">back to top</a>)</p>